simeononsecurity/simeononsecurity.ch/content/articles/switching-to-windows-server-2019-and-azure/index.en.md

 ---
-title: "Upgrade to Windows Server 2019 or Switch to Azure: Which Option is Right for Your Business?"
+title: "Windows Server 2019 vs Azure: Which Is Right for You?"
 date: 2023-02-08
 toc: true
 draft: false